 Leased Vehicle Business.
 The Company also provides fleet and fuel card related products and services to corporate clients and government agencies.
 These services include management and leasing of vehicles, fuel card payment and reporting and other fee-based services for clients' vehicle fleets.
 The Company leases vehicles primarily to corporate fleet users under open-end operating and direct financing lease arrangements where the customer bears substantially all of the vehicle's residual value risk.
 In limited circumstances, the Company leases vehicles under closed-end leases where the Company bears all of the vehicle's residual value risk.
 The lease term under the open-end lease agreement provides for a minimum lease term of twelve months and after the minimum term, the lease may be continued at the lessee's election for successive monthly renewals.
 For operating leases, lease revenues, which contain a depreciation component, an interest component and a management fee component, are recognized based on the lease term of the vehicle, which encompasses the minimum lease term and the month-to-month renewals.
 For direct financing leases, lease revenue contains an interest component, which is recognized using an interest method based on the lease term of the vehicle, which encompasses the minimum lease term and the month-to-month renewals.
 Amounts charged to the lessees for interest are determined in accordance with the pricing supplement to the respective lease agreement and are generally calculated on a floating rate basis and can vary month to month in accordance with changes in the floating rate index.
+Amounts charged to lessees for interest may also be based on a fixed rate that would remain constant for the life of the lease.
 Amounts charged to the lessees for depreciation are typically based on the straight-line depreciation of the vehicle over its expected lease term.
 Management fees are recognized on a straight-line basis over the life of the lease.
-Revenue for other services is recognized when such services are provided to the lessee.
+Revenue for other services is recognized when such servic

-Financial Services
+Marketing Services